rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

 Backup Schedule
 ---------------------------------------

-Backup jobs are scheduled to start at 00:00 GMT, however they have an 8 hour starting window.
-Meaning that the time of the backup could be anywhere between 00:00 GMT and 08:00 GMT.
+Backup jobs are scheduled to start at 00:00 GMT, however they have an 8 hour starting window, meaning that the time of the backup could be anywhere between 00:00 GMT and 08:00 GMT.

 When restoring a machine you will always know the time of the backup as it is labelled on the package down to the minute.